servo/book/src/old/debugging.md

 $ gdb --args ./target/debug/servo test.html
 ```

-## Debugging SpiderMonkey.

-You can build Servo with a debug version of SpiderMonkey passing the `--debug-mozjs` flag to `./mach build`.

-Note that this sometimes can cause problems when an existing build exists, so you might have to delete the `mozjs` build directory, or run `./mach clean` before your first `--debug-mozjs` build.

 ## Debugging Servo with [rr][rr].

 To record a trace under rr you can either use: